-8 6.1 General
+6.1 General

-This chapter contains the conclusions obtained from the present research work.
-Based on the results obtained from the experimental work followed by discussion, the conclusions have been drawn on the investigation and optimization of the effect of various control parameters i.e., liquid binder ratio, superplasticizer based liquid binder ratio, molarity of NaOH solution, sodium silicate to sodium hydroxide ratio (SS/SH) curing temperature and alccofine replacement level on fresh, hardened, and durability properties of geopolymers concrete.
+This chapter presents the conclusions derived from the current research work.
+Based on the experimental results and subsequent discussions, conclusions have been drawn regarding the investigation and optimization of various control parameters, including the liquid-to-binder ratio, superplasticizer-to-liquid-binder ratio, molarity of the NaOH solution, sodium silicate-to-sodium hydroxide ratio (SS/SH), curing temperature, and alccofine replacement level, on the fresh, hardened, and durability properties of geopolymers.

-- The optimal liquid-to-binder (L/B) ratio for geopolymers concrete was found to be 0.55, balancing workability and strength.
+- The optimal liquid-to-binder (L/B) ratio for geopolymers was found to be 0.55, balancing workability and strength.
 This ratio achieved a slump of 89 mm, indicating adequate workability while maintaining high compressive strength and density.
 Lower ratios such as 0.35 or 0.40 enhanced strength and density but reduced workability due to limited flowability. - A dosage of 1.5% superplasticizer yielded superior compressive strengths of 36.00 MPa under ambient curing and 40.99 MPa under oven curing after 56 days.
-Exceeding this optimal dosage led to segregation and reduced density due to bleeding. - The molarity of sodium hydroxide (NaOH) directly influenced the geopolymers process.
+Exceeding this optimal dosage led to segregation and reduced density due to bleeding. - The molarity of sodium hydroxide (NaOH) directly influenced the geopolymers' process.
 A 10M concentration was optimal, achieving maximum compressive strengths of 38.46 MPa under ambient curing and 41.16 MPa under oven curing.
-Higher molarities led to alkali saturation, while lower molarities compromised strength due to incomplete polymerization. - The sodium silicate to sodium hydroxide (SS/SH) ratio significantly affected the geopolymers matrix.
+Higher molarities led to alkali saturation, while lower molarities compromised strength due to incomplete polymerization. - The sodium silicate to sodium hydroxide (SS/SH) ratio significantly affected the geopolymers' matrix.
 An SS/SH ratio of 2.00 provided the best results, yielding a compressive strength of 37.50 MPa under ambient curing and 41.76 MPa under oven curing.
 This ratio ensured good workability, with a slump value of 91 mm, and enhanced strength through improved polymer bonding.
 Ratios above 2.00 increased viscosity, reducing workability and compactness.

-- 132 - Curing temperature was a critical factor influencing strength and density.
+- Curing temperature was a critical factor influencing strength and density.
 The optimal range was between 80°C and 100°C, achieving maximum compressive strength of 43.65 MPa and density of 2523 kg/m3.
-Temperatures above 100°C caused some micro-cracking due to excessive water loss and thermal stresses, while lower temperatures around 60°C produced only moderate strength due to slower geopolymers.

-- A dosage of 15% of alccofine was optimal, providing compressive strengths of 50.98 MPa under ambient curing and 53.10 MPa under oven curing after 56 days.
+Temperatures above 100°C caused some micro-cracking due to excessive water loss and thermal stresses, while lower temperatures around 60°C produced only moderate strength due to slower geopolymers. - A dosage of 15% of alccofine was optimal, providing compressive strengths of 50.98 MPa under ambient curing and 53.10 MPa under oven curing after 56 days.
 This dosage enhanced particle packing, reduced voids.
 Higher dosages reduced strength due to decreased workability and incomplete reaction. - In geopolymers exposed to seawater conditions, an initial increase in strength and density is observed up to 12 weeks, attributed to continued geopolymers.
 However, prolonged exposure beyond this period leads to degradation due to chemical interactions with seawater ions, causing strength reduction and mass loss. - Geopolymer concrete subjected to acid and sulfate attacks exhibits notable mass and strength losses over time.
 The aggressive chemical environments deteriorate the microstructure by disrupting the polymeric chains and reducing durability. - The study investigated compressive strength prediction in alccofine-based geopolymers using machine learning models, including ANN, SVR, and GEP.
 Evaluation metrics such as R2, RMSE, MAPE, assessed model performance.
 GEP showed superior predictive accuracy with an R2 of 0.995 and RMSE of 1.012, while ANN (R2: 0.993, RMSE: 0.683) and SVR (R2: 0.987, RMSE: 0.766) also performed well.
 GEP's strength lay in its ability to model complex, non-linear relationships.